MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windowsdesktop.md

 ## Provide feedback

-Have a feature suggestion or want to report an issue?
+Have a feature suggestion or want to report a problem?
 Tell us using the [Feedback Hub](feedback-hub://?tabid=2&contextid=883).
-You can also access the Feedback Hub through your client:
+You can also access the Feedback Hub through the client:

-1. From the Connection Center, tap the overflow menu (**...**) on the command bar at the top of the client.
-2. Select **Feedback** from the drop-down menu to open the Feedback Hub.
+1. From the Connection Center, tap the **Send feedback** option on the command bar at the top of the client to open the Feedback Hub app.
+2. Provide a **Summary** and **Details**.
+Tap **Next**.
+3. Select whether it's a **Problem** or **Suggestion**.
+4. The category should already be Apps / Remote Desktop.
+Tap **Next**.
+5. Review existing feedback and select one if it matches your problem.
+Otherwise, select **Make new bug**.
+Tap **Next**.
+6. Provide additional data as appropriate.
+7. If the problem is reproducible:
+   1. Tap **Start recording**.
+   2. Reproduce the problem.
+   3. Come back to Feedback Hub and tap **Stop recording**.
+8. Tap **Submit**.
+9. On the "Thank you for your feedback!" page, tap **Share my feedback** to generate a link to the feedback.
+10. This URL can be provided to others for easy access to the feedback item.

+### Access client logs

+If you need to retrieve the client logs for investigation:

+1. Open **File Explorer**.
+2. Navigate to **%temp%\DiagOutputDir**.
+3. The logs can be found in the **RdClientAutoTrace** folder.
+4. The folder can be zipped for easy transfer.